wadvanced/aurora_ctx/guides/functions.md

 create_product!(attrs)         # Returns %Product{} or raises errors
 ```

 You can customize which changeset function is used for creation by providing the `:create_changeset` option when registering the schema.
+Any custom defined changeset function MUST have an arity of 2.

 ### Example
 ```elixir